-To give an idea of the differences between our adopted EOS and the OPAL one in the common range of validity, we show in Fig. 1 a comparison of the run of the ratio U=P/ ρ as a function of the distance from the star center, obtained from our calibrated solar model (see § 4), and a solar model calibrated using the OPAL EOS.
-In both calibrated models the surface Z/X ratio, envelope He abundance and depth of the convective envelope match the empirical determinations (see below and § 4).
-Besides the comparison with the values of U inferred from helioseismology (data from Degl'Innocenti et al. 1997) it is important to notice how our adopted EOS closely matches the results obtained with the OPAL one.
+To give an idea of the differences between our adopted EOS and the OPAL one in the common range of validity, we show in Figure 1 a comparison of the run of the ratio $U = P/\rho$ as a function of the distance from the star center, obtained from our calibrated solar model (see § 4), and a solar model calibrated using the OPAL EOS.
+In both calibrated models the surface Z/X ratio, envelope He abundance, and depth of the convective envelope match the empirical determinations (see below and § 4).
+In addition to the comparison with the values of U inferred from helioseismology (data from Degl'Innocenti et al. 1997), it is important to note how our adopted EOS closely matches the results obtained with the OPAL EOS.

-As for the effect of passing from the EOS used in Cassisi & Salaris (1997) to the actual one, we performed a test by computing the evolution of a $1M{\odot}$ star of solar metallicity up to the He flash, using both EOSs and keeping everything else fixed.
-With the new Irwin EOS the zero age main sequence $\log L/L{\odot}$ is ~25 % brighter, and its effective temperature ~250 K hotter; the turn off $\log L/L{\odot}$ is ~10 % brighter, its effective temperature ~190 K higher and its age is 1.6 Gyr younger (~16 % younger).
-At the He flash this age difference is preserved, whereas the He core mass is 0.01 M{\odot} smaller.
+As for the effect of passing from the EOS used in Cassisi & Salaris (1997) to the actual one, we performed a test by computing the evolution of a 1 $M{\odot}$ star of solar metallicity up to the He flash, using both EOSs and keeping everything else fixed.
+With the new Irwin EOS the zero-age main sequence (ZAMS) $\log(L/L{\odot})$ is ~25% brighter and its effective temperature ~250 K hotter; the TO $\log(L/L{\odot})$ is ~10% brighter, its effective temperature ~190 K higher, and its age is 1.6 Gyr younger (~16% younger).
+At the He flash this age difference is preserved, whereas the He core mass is 0.01 $M{\odot}$ smaller.

-• Our stellar evolution code can account for the atomic diffusion of both Helium and heavy elements.
-The diffusion coefficients are calculated by means of a routine provided by A. Thoul (1995, private communication), which solves Burgers's equation for a multicomponent fluid (Thoul, Bahcall & Loeb 1994, see also the in depth discussion by Schlattl & Salaris 2003).
-At variance with canonical computations in which the total metallicity does not change within the star, when diffusion occurs the metal abundances display a gradient across the stellar structure.
-However, being all elements heavier than carbon more or less equally diffused, the abundance ratios are not significantly affected by atomic diffusion, and this allows to account for the effects of diffusion on the stellar opacity simply by interpolating among scaled-solar opacity tables of different Z.
+5. Our stellar evolution code can account for the atomic diffusion of both helium and heavy elements.
+The diffusion coefficients are calculated by means of a routine provided by A. Thoul (1995, private communication), which solves Burgers's equation for a multicomponent fluid (Thoul et al. 1994; see also the in-depth discussion by Schlattl & Salaris 2003).
+At variance with canonical computations in which the total metallicity does not change within the star, when diffusion occurs, the metal abundances display a gradient across the stellar structure.
+However, since all elements heavier than carbon are more or less equally diffused, the abundance ratios are not significantly affected by atomic diffusion, and this allows one to account for the effects of diffusion on the stellar opacity simply by interpolating among scaled-solar opacity tables of different Z.

-1The EOS code is made publicly available at ftp://astroftp.phys.uvic.ca under the GNU General Public License (GPL)
+&lt;sup>4 The EOS code is made publicly available at ftp://astroftp.phys.uvic.ca under the GNU General Public License.

 We have properly accounted for atomic diffusion only when computing the standard solar models (see § 4).
 The whole set of evolutionary models presented in this paper has been computed without including atomic diffusion.
-In fact, although in the Sun atomic diffusion is basically fully efficient, spectroscopic observations of, e.g., stars in Galactic globular clusters or field halo stars (see, e.g., Gratton et al. 2001; Bonifacio et al. 2002 and references therein) point to a drastically reduced efficiency of diffusion, maybe due to the counteracting effect of some sort of rotational mixing processes.
+In fact, although in the Sun atomic diffusion is basically fully efficient, spectroscopic observations of, for example, stars in Galactic globular clusters or field halo stars (see, e.g., Gratton et al. 2001; Bonifacio et al. 2002 and references therein) point to a drastically reduced efficiency of diffusion that may be due to the counteracting effect of some sort of rotational mixing processes.
 This raises the possibility that the almost uninhibited efficiency of diffusion found in the Sun might not be a common occurrence.
 In view of this uncertainty we decided, conservatively, to not include in our model grid computation the effect of atomic diffusion.